schizolab/one-time-pad-tutorial/README.md

 52302
 ```

-This is your one-time-pad, you and your partner(😭 nobody to use it with) should note this down with you, be mindful of what's under your paper, did you imprint your keys onto the paper below?
+This is your one-time-pad, you and your partner(😭 nobody to use it with) should note this down with you.

+Be mindful of what's under your paper, did you imprint your keys onto the paper below?
 Don't be lazy and use a printer, they remember stuff.

 The reason why it's called **one time** pad is because you should only use it ONCE, cross the key you've used with a pen and never use it again.